nononovak/otwadvent2018-ctfwriteup/day6.md

 ## Decrypting Data

 Finally we get to the part where we decrypt data.
 First, we choose a user (lets start with `Timmy`), list all of the messages sent to timmy via the LISTMSGS command, then get the contents for each of those messages via the GETMSG command.
 Unfortunately, we don't know what the IV is for a particular user so we'll have to solve that first.
-Luckily the server response with a pretty formulaic error message under various conditions so sending a message we know will return an error and decrypting the first block of the result will give us a close approximation to the padding bytes.
+Luckily the server responds with a pretty formulaic error message under various conditions so sending a message we know will return an error and decrypting the first block of the result will give us a close approximation to the IV bytes.
 Then, with this its "quick" work to list all messages for a user and then get each message.
 Some python code to do that for "Timmy" is given below.

 ```python
 def xor_bytes(a,b):